 - Memory Quilt

-Over the past 10 years, through hard work on the part of the CJD Foundation, our Medical Director Dr. Pierluigi Gambetti, and our families we have achieved many of our political advocacy objectives.
+Through hard work on the part of the CJD Foundation, The National Prion Disease Pathology Surveillance Center, and our families, we have achieved many of our political advocacy objectives.
 We are concerned about many issues as the new policies begin unfolding.